canonical/masterclasses.canonical.com/README.md

 It uses [dotrun](https://github.com/canonical/dotrun) for local development, defining standard endpoints for `serve`, `build`, `test`, `watch` etc. within the package.json.
 This allows for a consistent development experience across all Canonical projects.

-1. Make a .env.local with the following contents:
+1. Create a `.env.local` file locally in the repo head directory with the following contents:

 ```bash
 PRIVATE_KEY_ID=your_private_key_id